-- Shoulder Instability — This happens when the humerus is exits the shoulder socket, and also can be the result of injury or overuse.
-Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often happens in combination with injury to the surrounding areas of the shoulder.
-Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”
+- Shoulder Instability — This happens when the humerus is allowed to move out of the socket when the capsule or ligaments become damaged, and also can happen suddenly or from wear and tear.
+A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
+It often happens in combination with injury to the supporting soft tissue of the shoulder.
+Chronic instability will result in shoulder pain and a sense of the shoulder “giving way.”

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue blocks communication between the brain and shoulder, or the nerves are otherwise damaged.
-These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by a sudden blow but can also happen because of overuse.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue blocks signals between the brain and shoulder, or the nerves rupture.
+These injuries can cause shoulder pain, stingers, tingling, and loss of sensation in your upper extremities.
+They are commonly caused by sudden trauma but can also happen because of overuse.